 In October 2012, the Rev. Michael Guernsey joined Epiphany’s staff as our associate minister for discipleship.

 In April of 2014, Fr.
 Robin announced his decision to retire from parish ministry.
 After a discernment and interview process over the summer, the vestry called the Rev. Peter Frank, Epiphany’s senior associate rector since January of 2011, to serve as Epiphany’s third rector.
 Fr.
 Frank began his ministry on Sept.
 1, 2014.

 In September of 2015, Fr.
 Michael accepted a call as rector of Christ Church in Murrells Inlet, South Carolina.
 In May of 2016, Epiphany called the Rev. Pamela Meeks to serve as Epiphany’s next associate rector.

-During the spring of 2017, after much prayer and discernment, Epiphany made the decision to begin a move to what will be our long-term home at 3863 Centerview Drive in Chantilly.
-Fundraising is ongoing as we plan to fully build-out a 16,300 square foot commercial space at this location.
-You can learn more about our plans and our “Journey of Joy” capital campaign here.
+During the spring of 2017, after much prayer and discernment, Epiphany made the decision to begin a move to our long-term home at 3863 Centerview Drive in Chantilly.
+On March 11, 2018, we joyfully held our first Sunday morning service at our new facility.

 God continues to bless and use Epiphany for His purposes.
 We are excited to see what the future holds!